tgirke/rcf/alerts.md

   * https://biocluster.ucr.edu/~username (.html directories)
   * mysql://bioclusterdb.int.bioinfo.ucr.edu (databases)

+Note, this issue was resolved soon after it occurred.

 ### 11:00 AM, 13-Aug-17: Cooling problem

 Since Sat morning one of the HVAC units is not working properly.
 To avoid overheating, we have shut down most of the idle nodes (1:30PM, Sun).
 As soon as the HVAC unit is repaired we will power these nodes back on.
 Note, this issue was resolved on 17-Aug-17.
 UCR facility services has repaired the broken HVAC unit and serviced the second one.

+### 12:00 AM, 16-Jun-17 to 17-Jun-17: maintenance shutdown

+To sustain future growth, the power load in the HPCC server room needs to be optimized.
+For this we have scheduled an HPCC (Biocluster) shutdown in four weeks from now which will start at noon on June 16th and last until noon June 17th.
+This will require a shutdown of ALL services: Slurm (queuing system), hosted websites, virtual environments/machines, storage access, backup systems and network services.
+We ask that you please make sure that you do not have any jobs running in the queue, and that you completely logout of the cluster (pigeon, owl, penguin, pelican, globus) before the shutdown.

 ### 10:02 AM, 13-Apr-17: UPS failure